Pastor Deniela T. Williams, 56, has almost died nine times.

 Deniela, who is the pastor at New Millennium Baptist Church, grew up in East Akron, across from Robinson School before the expressway came through.

 “I was supposed to be part of statistics, even in my own household.
-I had three siblings ahead of me that never graduated.
+I had two siblings ahead of me that never graduated.
 There was no expectation for us to graduate.
 My mom didn’t graduate.
 She was struggling to keep food on the table and trying to hustle,” Deniela says.
 “It’s a mindset.
 Whatever you grow up in, that’s going to be reproduced in you.”

 But Deniela wouldn’t accept that.